 These take place two times a year in either London or Glasgow.
 The MTD consists of a series of presentations about Barclays, given by senior leaders, highlighting the transferable skills that Service personnel have and how they fit into financial services.
 The final presentation outlines live roles that are available to Service Leavers and veterans and how to go about applying.
 The day concludes with an informal networking event, where delegates have the opportunity to talk to members of the Barclays Military Services Network and ask any questions about the transition from the military into financial services.
 Service Leavers and veterans with an interest in a career in financial services are greatly encouraged to attend a MTD.
 The next MTDs are scheduled to take place in 20 February 2018 and you can register via CTP or directly through the AFTER team.

 These are bespoke one or two day workshops tailored to the needs of the individual.

 They are hosted at regular intervals – for more information about upcoming workshops and to register, please email the AFTER team.

-The internship commences on 4th September 2017 and runs for 12 weeks until 24th November 2017 (there is some flexibility in the duration, recognising that each indiviudal’s resettlement period is unique).
+The internship commences on 16 April 2018 and runs for 12 weeks until 6July 2018 (there is some flexibility in the duration, recognising that each individual’s resettlement period is unique).
 The internship is open to any Service Leaver able to complete the placement whilst in the period of their Resettlement.
 As the placements are for those still in Service, they are unpaid and all costs are to be incurred as part of the individual’s Resettlement process.

 Sponsored by the Barclays Executive Leadership team, the internship has senior level support.